cfeclipse/cfeclipse/svn/org.cfeclipse.cfeclipsecall/README.txt

 The properties.eclipsecall contents should look something like this:

-eclipsecall.call=/Users/denny/programs/eclipse-inst/eclipse35.command
+cfeclipsecall.call=/Users/denny/programs/eclipse-inst/eclipse35.command
-eclipsecall.socket=2341
+cfeclipsecall.socket=2342

 Then double-click on the CFEclipseCall app, which will set the file association for CFML files, and import (hopefully) your properties.eclipsecall settings.

 Then double-click a CFML file and pray it opens in Eclipse!

-The eclipsecall.call property is used for launching Eclipse if the EclipseCall client can't connect to the EclipseCall plugin in a running instance.
+The cfeclipsecall.call property is used for launching Eclipse if the EclipseCall client can't connect to the EclipseCall plugin in a running instance.

-If you change eclipsecall.socket property you need to change the socket for the EclipseCall plugin under Preferences > EclipseCall as well.
+If you change cfeclipsecall.socket property you need to change the socket for the EclipseCall plugin under Preferences > EclipseCall as well.

 APPENDIX